dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 Completion below).

-It is an error if an optional parameter (named or otherwise) with no default value has a potentially non-nullable type.
+It is an error if an optional parameter (named or otherwise) with no default value has a potentially non-nullable type **except** in the parameter list of an abstract method declaration.

 It is an error if a required named parameter has a default value.